mikestead/swagger-routes/README.md

 If you later enable a handler again in your spec and re-run, then the underscore will be removed.

-The default template is defined [here](https://github.com/mikestead/swagger-routes/blob/master/template/handler.mustache) but you can supploy your own by expanding the `handlers` option e.g.
+The default template is defined [here](https://github.com/mikestead/swagger-routes/blob/master/template/handler.mustache) but you can supply your own by expanding the `handlers` option e.g.

 ```javascript
 {